 Ox cheek vindaloo somasas £8.50 are another snack that makes its point with deep melting hunks of cheek and more layers of roasted spice.
 They make the palate ready for a full-on assault of heat later on.

-Telicherry fry are a concoction of prawns, squid and soft-shell crab coated in crisp bronze coloured batter, fresh from the fryer, coated in more spices and garnished fried curry leaves.
+Telicherry fry are a concoction of prawns, squid and soft-shell crab coated in crisp bronze coloured batter, fresh from the fryer, coated in more spices with a garnish fried curry leaves.
 The flavours are big fisted and deep with umami.
 I couldn’t stop picking at it.

 Sikandra kid goat shoulder £25 was a dark fibrous thing, with more layers of complex flavours that seeped into crisp multi layered whole-wheat lacha parathas.
 They do the carb really well here.
 Then there’s rings of spiced lacha onions and a pot of sauce full of deep roasted warm notes which gave it’s moisture.
 My ring definitely felt spice the next day too.
 Arguably the £25 isn’t the most modest, but sod thinking about the bill when things taste so good.